Columbine

 Helenium flexuosum

 Cute as a button!
 Unique spherical brown centers are surrounded with reflexed yellow petals.
 Stems are winged.
-Great for Rain Gardens, late-season nectar.
+Great for rain gardens, late-season nectar.
 Supports an array of bees, wasps, flies and butterflies.
 One larval host for the Dainty Sulfur butterfly.
-Grown from Kentucky-source seed.
+Grown from KY seed.

 Light: Full Sun